Rob is a pool-service industry professional with over 20 years of experience.

-- Mold and Mildew - The enclosure will develop mildew over time and needs to be pressure washed sometimes as frequently as twice per year.
+- Mold and Mildew: The enclosure will develop mildew over time and needs to be pressure washed sometimes as frequently as twice per year.

-- It's a "Cage" - Although an advantage of the closure is a sense of privacy/personal space, the adverse effect would be feeling "caged in."
+- It's a "Cage": Although an advantage of the closure is a sense of privacy/personal space, the adverse effect would be feeling "caged in."
 The term "pool cage" may sound familiar.

-Aluminum Screen Enclosure Wind and Weather Durability
+Aluminum Screen Enclosures: Wind and Weather Durability

-Since the screen panels are large, Strong wind doesn't cast much strain on the frame of the aluminum structure.
-If the frame has been secured and anchored properly then it will take a lot of wind before any damage or failure occurs.
+Since the screen panels are large, strong winds don't cast much strain on the aluminum structure frame.
+If the frame has been secured and anchored properly, it will take a lot of wind before any damage or failure occurs.

 © 2018 Rob Hampton